-Credit Recommendation: In the upper division baccalaureate/associate degree category,
+Credit Recommendation: In the upper division baccalaureate/associate degree category, 3 semester hours in Fire Science.

 Fire Officer III

 Objective: To provide the chief officer for the administrative and operational challenges of the fire service in the 21st century.

 Learning Outcome: Upon successful completion of this course, the student will be able to function as a participant in the day to day administrative/operationally focused process of fire service organizational activities, including human resource management, ethics, community outreach programming, central record/data repository systems, budgeting processes, inspections/pre-incident planning, safety program development, in-basket assessment, and incident planning with multi-agency involvement.